Search This Blog

 The Sun is a compact symbol of life-source and force, of light and warmth, of a power beyond ourselves, and, also, simply, of day.
 This is a poem, after all, contemplating death.
 The self is saying goodnight neighbors, so long old Sun.

-So if you had to boil awareness down to only two things, it would be others and source, or, put poetically, neighbors and Sun.
+So if you had to boil awareness down to only two things, it might be neighbors and Sun.
 And then, finally, the third thing, death.

 That lone consciousness…